neelavro777/VentureScout-AI/README.md

 **The Crew:**
 1.  **Tech Scout:** Analyzes the product, features, and pricing from the company website.
-2.  **Market Skeptic:** Identifies competitors and evaluates the startup's "moat".
+2.  **Market Agent:** Identifies competitors and evaluates the startup's "moat".
-3.  **Culture Spy:** Scrapes Reddit, Twitter, and review sites for user sentiment.
+3.  **Brand Sentiment Agent:** Scrapes Reddit, Twitter, and review sites for user sentiment.
 4.  **The Partner:** Synthesizes all data into a final "Buy/Pass" recommendation.

 **Tools Used:**